aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 #### Back-End

-1. The back-end for CDK Construct Hub starts with a custom-built event source, which implements the logic necessary to detect new packages that are relevant to the CDK Construct Hub, and sends messages to an SQS queue for further processing.
+1. The back-end for Construct Hub starts with a custom-built event source, which implements the logic necessary to detect new packages that are relevant to the Construct Hub, and sends messages to an SQS queue for further processing.
 Notifications have the following attributes:

    Name        | Description